hivesolutions/appier/doc/models.md

 garfields = Cat.find(name = "Garfield")
 ```

-Or count all cats, as well as all named `Garfield':
+Or count all cats, as well as all named `Garfield`:

 ```python
 number_cats = Cat.count()